plotly/plotly.py/doc/python/figure-factories.md

   * [Ternary Contour Plots](/python/ternary-contour/)
   * [Triangulated Surface Plots](/python/trisurf/)

-The following "legacy" Figure Factories have been removed.
-Use the recommended alternative instead:
+The following legacy Figure Factory functions have been replaced by Plotly Express functions, or native Graph Objects trace types, and have been removed from the library in version 7.0.
+Use the recommended alternatives instead:

   * `create_2d_density`: use [`px.density_heatmap`](/python/2D-Histogram/)
   * `create_annotated_heatmap`: use [`px.imshow`](/python/heatmaps/)